-To effectuate the telehealth framework that DHCS is seeking to maintain and advance, as described above, DHCS will take a number of actions, which include but are not limited to:
+To effectuate the telehealth policies DHCS has described above, DHCS has taken or will take a number of actions, which include but are not limited to:

-- Trailer Bill Language (TBL): As part of the Fiscal Year 2022-23 Governor's Budget, DHCS proposes TBL.
-However, COVID-19 PHE flexibilities will continue for the duration of the PHE and until December 31, 2022.
-For information related to the TBL, please see the TBL Fact Sheet. - State Plan Amendments (SPAs): As necessary, DHCS will submit SPAs to CMS for necessary federal approvals, which will have an effective date of no later than the day after the PHE ends. - 1915(c) Home and Community Based Services (HCBS) Waivers: DHCS will amend existing 1915(c) HCBS waivers to allow for telehealth and other virtual communication modalities and amendment waiver contracts, as necessary. - Promulgating Regulations: DHCS will promulgate state regulations as needed. - Developing and Issuing Policy Guidance: Through calendar year 2022, DHCS will develop and issue clear policy guidance for Medi-Cal plans and providers across delivery systems, which may include, but not be limited to, the following: - Updates to various sections of the Medi-Cal Provider Manual. - All Plan Letters.
+- Trailer Bill Language: As noted above, trailer bill language was enacted through SB 184\(Chapter 47, Statutes of 2022) as a part of the Budget Act of 2022, and this language was subsequently amended by AB 32 (Chapter 515, Statutes of 2022). - State Plan Amendments (SPAs): As necessary, DHCS will submit SPAs to CMS for necessary federal approvals, which will have an effective date of no later than the day after the PHE ends. - 1915(c) Home and Community Based Services (HCBS) Waivers: DHCS will amend existing 1915(c) HCBS waivers to allow for telehealth and other virtual communication modalities and amendment waiver contracts, as necessary. - Federal PACE Waiver: Federal PACE regulations require PACE assessments to be conducted in-person.
+DHCS will seek a waiver from CMS to allow PACE organizations to conduct initial eligibility assessments and annual reassessments remotely.

-- Policy Letters. - o Behavioral Health Information Notices. - Informing Materials: DHCS will produce Medi-Cal provider and beneficiary informational materials related to billing for, providing, and seeking services through telehealth, as well as materials informing beneficiaries of their right to access in-person care. - Legislative and Stakeholder Engagement: DHCS will conduct legislative briefings, participate in legislative hearings, and conduct stakeholder engagement efforts through its regular distribution channels and dedicated forums.
+- Promulgating Regulations: DHCS will promulgate state regulations as needed. - Developing and Issuing Policy Guidance: DHCS will develop and issue clear policy guidance for Medi-Cal plans and providers across delivery systems, which may include, but not be limited to, the following: - Updates to various sections of the Medi-Cal Provider Manual. - All-Plan Letters. - Policy Letters. - o Behavioral Health Information Notices. - Informing Materials: DHCS will produce Medi-Cal provider and beneficiary informational materials related to billing for, providing, and seeking services through telehealth, including model language for patient consent and an informational notice for beneficiaries related to telehealth and right to access in-person services. - Legislative and Stakeholder Engagement: DHCS will participate in legislative hearings and conduct stakeholder engagement efforts through its regular distribution channels and dedicated forums.